northlandco/FinalTermProject464/README.md

 ## Summary of Project
 This interactive web atlas allows for easy data visualization of various spatial data sets.
 This online tool and the attached code demonstrate how various forms of data, such as .csv and .shp can be imported, manipulated, and converted into a .geojson file.
 Once a .geojson file has been produced using python, it can be added to the data repository folder /src.
 A corresponding icon image as a .png will also need to be added to the same folder in order to have a visual icon for that layer.

 Once converted into a .geojson by following the steps outlined, it can be added to the interactive web atlas with its own section on the legend where the layer can be toggled on or off, by following/copying the codes found in the script.js file.
 Depending on the data types (point, line, or polygon), the user simple has to find the corresponding title and nderneath will find that code to add it to the map.
 All that needs to be changed is the input file name to the newly created .geojson file, to change the icon image to the newly added/corresponding .png, and finally to give this layer a legend title.
+There is also a popup feature that has been coded in, which allows for data from the geojson to be displayed on the Popup.
+This can be done to show the facility or location name, or any other descriptive info attributed to each location.
+This can be specified by looking at the 'properties' section of each data point or polygon.

 Once the JS code has been edited, the newly added layer should appear in the legend toggled off.
 It can simply be toggled on, and a spatial representation of the data can be observed on the map.
 The map offers the ability to switch between the CartoDB Light baselayer, and the Esri World Imagery Sattelite baselayer.